kirat-anand-68/kirat-anand-68/README.md

 - 🎓 B.Tech Computer Science student, passionate about solving real-world problems with data and code.
 - 📊 Currently undergoing **Industrial Training in SQL & Power BI**.
 - 🧠 Learning and building projects in **EDA, Python, Machine Learning, and Web Development**.
-- 🎯 Preparing for **GATE 2026**, with focus on DBMS, OS, DSA, CN, and Aptitude.
+- 🎯 Preparing for **Competitive Exam **, with focus on DBMS, OS, DSA, CN, and Aptitude.
 - 📘 I love exploring technologies like **LaTeX**, **scikit-learn**, and **Seaborn** for academic and data visualization tasks.

 ---